Qucs/qucs-help/source/index.rst

    Ref

-A "Technical Description" of the Qucs simulator and implemented device models are available online at http://qucs.sourceforge.net/tech/technical.html Example schematics can also be found at http://qucs.sourceforge.net/download.html#example
+A "Technical Description" of the Qucs simulator and implemented device models are available online at http://qucs.sourceforge.net/tech/technical.html.

+Example schematics can be found at http://qucs.sourceforge.net/download.html#example